rrabbiitt/AR_Camera/README.md

 ## 💡 Project Overview
+### About Project
-Develop AR content creation software based on Unity using Google ARCore's Augmented Faces API.
-The software utilizes Google ARCore to overlay assets (stickers) on a person's face visible in the live camera feed in real-time.
+Development of AR content creation software using Unity, utilizing Google ARCore's **Augmented Faces API**.
+The software attaches assets (stickers) to a person's face visible in the live camera feed, generating AR content in real-time using Google ARCore.
+### Project Objective
+A project for the technical development to change the AR engine of the existing AR content creation service, `MyPoster`, from the AR engine of Alchera to Google ARCore.
+Due to increasing dependency on third-party AR engines and rising license costs, which caused difficulties in service expansion, the project aimed to evaluate the feasibility of applying **Google ARCore's augmented face processing technology** to the `MyPoster` service.

 ## ⚙️ System Architecture
 ![이미지 설명](./Images/01.jpg)